Gaurav-2803/Notes/SQL/SQL Notes .md

 3.  #### DELETE :

-    - Delete records from table.
+    - Delete records from the table.

       `DELETE FROM table_name;`